porn-records/Porn-Records/README.md

-If you are so lucky that you have updated your system to use a DNS resolver rather than abusing your disk-IO with the `hosts` file, we also generate a few zone files for Unbound, dnsmasq and regular RPZ supported resolver's.
+If you are so lucky that you have updated your system to use a DNS resolver rather than abusing your disk-IO with the `hosts` file, we also generate a few zone files for Unbound, dnsmasq and regular RPZ supported resolvers.

 **Note**: If you will read more about why you should switch to a local DNS resolver, please read this [wiki][DNS-resolver]

 ### Safe search enabled
-Additionally, there is a source file which will enforce Safe Search in the safer and more privacy aware [duckduckgo](https://safe.duckduckgo.com).
+Additionally, there is a source file that will enforce Safe Search in the safer and more privacy-aware [duckduckgo](https://safe.duckduckgo.com).

 For unsafe search portals, we have added `Bing` and `Google` "safe search IP's".

-However it has not been tested yet as both are blocked privately for [Spywares][SpyWare] issues with both domains in question.
+However, it has not been tested yet as both are blocked privately for [Spywares][SpyWare] issues with both domains in question.
 It can be found [here](https://mypdns.org/my-privacy-dns/matrix/-/tree/master/safesearch)